subvertnormality/mosaic/README.md

 * [nb_jf](https://github.com/sixolet/nb_jf) accesses multiple voice modes from Just Friends, including individual mono voice (with slew), polysynth, kit, and unison modes.
 * [nb_crow](https://github.com/sixolet/nb_crow) for Crow v/8 and envelope functions.

+n.b. devices are picked up automatically.
+Simply install the desired mod, and pick from the device picker menu.
+Be careful not to overwhelm your norns by adding too many internal sound engines to channels.

 More mods are expected to be supported soon.